The Family Nobody Wanted (Playhouse 90)

-"The Family Nobody Wanted" was an American television play broadcast on December 20, 1956, as part of the CBS television series, Playhouse 90.
-It was the 12th episode of the first season of Playhouse 90.
+"The Family Nobody Wanted" is an American television play broadcast on December 20, 1956, as part of the CBS television series, Playhouse 90.
+It is the twelfth episode of the first season of Playhouse 90.

 Plot

 The teleplay is based on a true story about a divinity student, Carl Doss, and his wife, Helen Doss, of Redlands, California, who adopt 12 children of various ancestries.